PanchananNath/MLIR_Tutorials/README.md

 ## Step 3: Build MLIR from Source

-> **Note:** Building MLIR can take a significant amount of time depending on your system.
+> **Note:** Building MLIR can take a significant amount of time depending on your system (This tutorial is done on Linux based OS).

 Create a build directory and configure the project: